-Today, with the developing technology, many methods that were not possible in the past have now become applicable.
-Hair transplantation has made progress in many directions thanks to this developing technology.
+Today, with the development of technology, many methods that were previously impossible have now become feasible.
+Hair transplantation